BornaSepic/Tic-Tac-Toe/README.md

 # Final Project

-The application I am working with is a simple Tic Tac Toe Game web-based application.
+The application I am working with is a simple Tic Tac Toe Game web-based application that i got from [Tic-Tac-Toe](https://github.com/BornaSepic/Tic-Tac-Toe) repository.
 This project uses some of the DevOps practices we've leaned to build a complete automated software delivery process with pipelines.

 ## Used Practices